tjt7a/AutomataZoo/README.md

 3. **Protomata:** An automata-based application that searches for a set of 1309 protein motif patterns from the PROSITE database.
 4. **Brill Tagging:** A rule-based approach to part-of-speech tagging.
 5. **Random Forest:** A machine learning model based on ensembles of decision trees.
-6. **Hamming Distance:** A string scoring kernel that measures the number of mutations between two strings.
+6. **Hamming Distance:** A string-scoring kernel that accepts inputs that are within a set hamming distance of a configured pattern.
-7. **Levenshtein Distance:** A string scoring kernel that measures the number of edits between two strings.
+7. **Levenshtein Distance:** A string scoring kernel that accepts inputs that are whtin a set edit distance of a configured pattern.
 8. **Sequence Matching:** An automata application that counts sorted sequences of item sets to identify frequently-occurring sets.
 9. **Entity Resolution:** An automata application that attempts to find duplicate entries in a streaming database.
-10. **CRISPR/Cas9:** An automata application that enabled gene editing by identifying targetted locations.
+10. **CRISPR/Cas9:** An automata application that enabled gene editing by identifying targeted locations.
 11. **YARA:** An automata application that discovers malware described in the YARA malware pattern description language.
 12. **File Carving:** An automata application that identifies files in a stream of input bytes.
-13. **Pseudo Random Number Generation (PRNG):** An automata application that models Markov Chains with finite automata to generate a high-throughput PRNG streams.
+13. **Pseudo Random Number Generation (PRNG):** An automata application that models Markov Chains with finite automata to generate high-throughput PRNG streams.

 ## Benchmark Contributors